Achieve DORA Compliance by Tomorrow! Learn from our expert-led webinar on mastering DORA requirements! 🎥

 This checklist is a reminder of each primary step in the Active Directory migration, which should be backed by detailed processes in the full plan and strategy.
 While each step in the checklist and the plan is crucial, their success and that of the overall migration hinges on the comprehensive discovery and mapping of the objects and dependencies in the IT infrastructure.

-Why IT Infrastructure Mapping Is Important to Active Directory Migration
+How Can IT Infrastructure Mapping Support Active Directory Migration?

 Even the most comprehensive migration tool cannot ensure the discovery of all aspects of the environment as part of the migration process.
 Therefore, mapping IT infrastructure is paramount to success with an automated mapping and discovery tool.
 Devices may not be visible when they are using an old or incorrect domain controller, but the right network mapping tool and IT infrastructure mapping tool can reveal them.